About Gumeracha Medieval Fair 2020

 Please note this event has been postponed from 2nd & 3rd May, If you already have tickets, no further action is required from ticketholders as your tickets will still be valid for this new date.
 We look forward to seeing you in October!

-The fourteenth annual Gumeracha Medieval Fair will be held on the 2nd & 3rd May in the Federation Park from 10am-5pm on Saturday & 10am-4pm Sunday 2020.
+3in the Federation Park from nd & 4 rd October 10am-5pm on Saturday & 10am-4pm Sunday 2020.
 Once again, there will be another two days of medieval fun and excitement.
 This year, our resident Oracle has forecasted mostly fair weather and the event promises to be even bigger than the 16,000-strong crowd that came last year!

 Welcome to Country will be brought to us by Isabelle Campbell, Peramangk Custodian.